Smart Home Sensors: 8 Essential Types You Need

 4. Water Leak/Freeze Sensors

-Water leak sensors can help save you in repair costs from water damage.
+Water leak sensors can help save you repair costs from water damage.
 Smart homeowners use leak detectors around vulnerable areas of their home where water leaks are a risk.
-For example, place them near your hot water tank, under your sink, or around exposed water pipes.
+For example, place them near your hot water tank, under your sink or around exposed water pipes.
 After a water sensor alerts you to leaking pipes and appliances, you can rush home to take care of the problem or phone a plumber before more costly damage occurs.
-An alternative is to install an automatic shut off valve, that gets notified of leaks from the leak sensors and can turn off your home’s water supply when a leak is detected.
+An alternative is to install an automatic shut off valve that gets notified of leaks and can turn off your home’s water supply when a leak is detected.
 This can also save you time and costly damage in case you’re not close by.

 5. Window and Door Sensors